 Senecio medley-woodii Hutch.

-Senecio medley-woodii is a branched, evergreen to semi-evergreen, succulent shrub, up 6 feet (1.8 m) tall and about the same in width, with thick stems covered in white felt and egg-shaped leaves.
+Senecio medley-woodii is a succulent shrub with thick, branched stems covered in white felt and egg-shaped leaves.
 It grows up 6 feet (1.8 m) tall with an equal width.
-Leaves are dark green with blackish tones, covered with soft, white hairs and have small, soft teeth irregularly spaced along the margins.
-The flowers are daisy-like, up to 0.6 inch (1.5 cm) in diameter, with bright yellow rays and orange yellow disks.
-They are held individually or with up to 3 others at the branch tips in mid-winter.
+Leaves are dark green with blackish tones, covered with soft white hairs, and have small soft teeth irregularly spaced along the margins.
+Flowers are daisy-like, up to 0.6 inches (1.5 cm) in diameter, with bright yellow rays and orange-yellow disks.
+They appear in mid-winter held individually or with up to 3 others at the branch tips.

 How to Grow and Care